Rhodelphis

 Rhodelphis is a single-celled archaeplastid that lives in aquatic environments and is the sister group to red algae and possibly Picozoa.
 While red algae have no flagellated stages and are generally photoautotrophic, Rhodelphis is a flagellated predator containing a non-photosynthetic plastid.
 This group is important to the understanding of plastid evolution because they provide insight into the morphology and biochemistry of early archaeplastids.
 Rhodelphis contains a remnant plastid that is not capable of photosynthesis, but may play a role in biochemical pathways in the cell like heme synthesis and iron-sulfur clustering.
 The plastid does not have a genome, but genes are targeted to it from the nucleus.
 Rhodelphis is ovoid with a tapered anterior end bearing two perpendicularly-oriented flagella.

-History
+Taxonomy

-Rhodelphis was described by Gawryluk et al. in 2019 along with species, R. marinus and R. limneticus, which were first collected in 2015 and 2016, respectively.
+History and location